V01DZ3R0/hell/README.md

 # hell
 * Tiny HTTP Server on C, using only standard libraries.
 * Has it's own tiny (and cute) CLI.
-* On clean exit does not occupy anything occupy any extra sockets/ports/processes.
+* On clean exit does not occupy any extra sockets/ports/processes.
 ## some details
 You can visit homepage (which is store in site.html) on http://localhost:1666/home by default.
 Server itself is on child-process and interface is on parent-process.
 Restart function is useful for changing homepage on-a-run.
 ## alzo